 On December 15, 2022, the project was already completed, and Novotel Suites formally began its operations.
-Thus, the Group utilized a discounted cash flow model and used certain assumptions (including discount rate, annual average occupancy rate, performance growth rates, and a terminal value) to determine the value of the financial liability and equity component of the preferred shares.
-The model used (b) a pre-tax discount rate of 11.00% 2022 and (c) a growth rate of 5.00% applied beyond the 10th year projections in 2022, among others.
-The Group benchmarked these assumptions on similar performance drivers and industry outlook.
-Based on the calculation performed, the Group reclassified the equity portion amounting to ₱54.18 million to preferred shares.
+Thus, the Group utilized a discounted cash flow model and used certain assumptions (including discount rate, annual average occupancy rate, performance growth rates, and a terminal value) to determine the value in use.
+The model used (a) projected cash flows that incorporated the impact of the pandemic in 2022, (b) a post-tax discount rate of 12.44%, and (c) a growth rate of 3% applied beyond the 10th year projections, among others.
+The Group benchmarked these assumptions against historical observations in internal businesses with similar performance drivers, as well as industry outlook.
+Based on the impairment testing performed, the Group did not identify impairment of such property as of September 30, 2023.
+In terms of sensitivity, an impairment will result if the discount rate will be at 13.10%.